Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/k8s-ui-discovery.md

 | ServicesLabel | The labeled services the UI will look for in k8s | HealtChecks
 | RefreshTimeOnSeconds | Healthchecks refresh time in seconds | 300

-## Labeling Services for discovery
+## Labeling Services for discovery in Kubernetes

-The ServicesLabel option provided in the discovery settings (by default HealthChecks) is the label that will be used to filter k8s services.
+The `ServicesLabel` option provided in the discovery settings (by default HealthChecks) is the label that will be used to filter k8s services.

-If you want to tag a service just execute
+If you want to tag a service just execute the k8s command line tool (kubectl) using the following command:

 `kubectl label service service-name HealthChecks=true`